Hazard Notification System (HANS) for Volcanoes

 Rift Zone Observations:

-Rates of seismicity and ground deformation remain very low in the East Rift Zone and Southwest Rift Zone.
+Rates of seismicity and ground deformation remain low in the East Rift Zone and Southwest Rift Zone.
 SO2 emissions from the East Rift Zone remain below the detection limit.

 Analysis: